-- · Please release pressure before disassembly. - Before you clean the air conditioner, ensure it is powered off. - Check that the wiring is undamaged and connected. - Use a dry cloth to wipe the indoor unit and remote controller. - A wet cloth may be used to clean the indoor unit if it is very dirty. - · Never use a damp cloth on the remote controller. - Do not use a chemically treated duster on the unit or leave this type of material on the unit to avoid damaging the finish. - Do not use benzene, thinner, polishing powder, or similar solvents for cleaning.
+- · Please release pressure before disassembly. - Before you clean the air conditioner, ensure it is powered off. - Check that the wiring is undamaged and connected. - Use a dry cloth to wipe the indoor unit and remote controller. - A wet cloth may be used to clean the indoor unit if it is very dirty. - Never use a damp cloth on the remote controller. - Do not use a chemically treated duster on the unit or leave this type of material on the unit to avoid damaging the finish. - Do not use benzene, thinner, polishing powder, or similar solvents for cleaning.
 These may cause the plastic surface to crack or warp.

-Method for cleaning the air filter
+• Method for cleaning the air filter

 - a.
 The air filter can prevent the dust or other particles from entering the unit.
 If the filter is blocked, the unit will not work well.
 Clean the filter every two weeks when you use it regularly. - b.
 If the air conditioner is positioned in a dusty place, clean the filter often. - c.
-Replace the filter if it is too dusty to clean (the replaceable air filter is an optional fitting).
+Replace the filter if it is too dusty to clean (the replaceable air filter is an optional fitting). - 1.
+Open the air return plenum, remove the two screws of the filter frame, and pull the filter out.